SKDK

 SKDK (formerly SKDKnickerbocker) is a public affairs and political consulting firm that specializes in working for Democratic Party politicians.
-It has offices in Washington, DC, New York City, Los Angeles, CA, and Albany, New York.
+It has offices in Washington, D.C., New York City, Los Angeles, California, and Albany, New York.
 The firm employs notable figures like former Obama White House Communications Director Anita Dunn, and Hilary Rosen.

 History

 The firm was formed in 2004 through the merger of Squier Knapp Dunn Communications and Knickerbocker Consulting.
 They formalized the merger in 2010, taking the name SKDKnickerbocker.

-SKDK's political clients have included Barack Obama and Joe Biden, as well as the campaigns of Michael Bloomberg, Debbie Dingell, Joe Donnelly, Gary Peters, Michael Bennet, Josh Gottheimer, Seth Moulton, Joseph Morelle, Sara Jacobs, and Christine Quinn.
+SKDK's political clients have included Barack Obama and Joe Biden, as well as the campaigns of Michael Bloomberg, Mark Kelly, Ned Lamont, Wes Moore, Laura Kelly, Debbie Dingell, Joe Donnelly, Gary Peters, Michael Bennet, Josh Gottheimer, Seth Moulton, Joseph Morelle, Sara Jacobs, and Christine Quinn.
 The firm has also worked for several women's rights advocates including Planned Parenthood, lawyer and activist Sandra Fluke, the Center for Reproductive Rights, and the Time's Up Legal Defense Fund.

 In 2011 SKDK was hired by New York Governor Andrew Cuomo to lead the public campaign to build support for the state's legalization of gay marriage.
 In 2014 SKDK lead the communications war room for the Human Rights Council during two landmark Supreme Court decisions affirming the right to marriage for gay couples.

 In 2014 SKDK Partner Jill Zuckman led the pro-bono public relations campaign that led to the Cuban government releasing American political prisoner Alan Gross.
 The release led to an improvement in U.S.-Cuba relations.

 In October 2015 the firm was acquired by The Stagwell Group, of which Mark Penn is the principal, for an estimated $75 million.

 In 2018 SKDK Partner Hilary Rosen co-founded the Time's Up Legal Defense Fund.
 The firm also represented Christine Blasey Ford during the Senate confirmation hearings for U.S. Supreme Court Justice Brett Kavanaugh.

 In February 2020 the firm acquired Sloane & Co. from MDC Partners.
 Sloane & Co. operates as an independent unit of SKDK that offers services including mergers and acquisitions support, shareholder activism and governance, regulatory issues, investor relations, restructuring and media campaigns.
+In May 2023, the firm acquired Jasper Advisors, which also operates as an independent unit of SKDK, focused on clients in business and sports.

-On 11 March 2023, Politico reported that TikTok hired SKDK for communications support amidst the app facing legal challenges in Washington, D.C. and a possible federal ban.
+On 11 March 2023, Politico reported that TikTok hired SKDK for communications support amidst the app facing legal challenges in Washington, D.C., and a possible federal ban.

+In early 2025, SKDK formally registered as a foreign agent to represent Israel.
+In August 2025, SKDK FARA filings showed that it was a subcontractor for French PR firm Havas in an effort to use a "bot-based program" to promote Israel's Ministry of Foreign Affairs messaging, train spokespeople, liaising with media, and testing the effectiveness of using social media influencers.
+The contract is worth $600,000 and runs from April 2025 until March 2026.
+A day after the report, SKDK stated that the contract was cut short as the work "had run its course".